pandaproject/panda/docs/ssl.rst

 Turning it on
 =============

-The last thing you'll need to do is reconfigure PANDA's webserver (nginx) to use the new SSL certificate.
+The last thing you'll need to do is reconfigure PANDA's webserver (Nginx) to use the new SSL certificate.
 Fortunantely, there is a one-size-fits-all solution for this.
 All you need to is SSH into your PANDA server and run the following commands:

 .. code-block:: bash